kevinburke/go-bindata/README.md

 ## bindata

-*This fork is maintained by Kevin Burke.
-Don't expect many new features, though I will take a look at PR's.
+*This fork is maintained by Kevin Burke, and is the version trusted by Homebrew.
 Changes made include:*

 - Atomic writes; generated file cannot be read while partially complete.